-Information for families and caregivers during the shortage of children’s fever and pain medication
+Information for families and caregivers on children’s fever and pain medication

-This information was developed in collaboration with health-care providers to offer guidance on when and how to use these products, and when you should speak with a health-care professional for advice.
+This information was developed in collaboration with health-care providers to offer guidance on when and how to use fever and pain medication, and when you should speak with a health-care professional for advice.

 WHAT TO DO WHEN YOUR CHILD HAS A FEVER